PaursaK/Biopython-Sequencing-Script/README.md

 #For the path of the mutlifasta file

-filePATH = input("Please input a File Path, you need to double the backslashes in order for program to work (ex: '\\'--> '\\\'): ") bps = input("Please provide the raw basepairs of the WT protein sequence you are investigating.
+#filePATH = input("Please input a File Path, you may need to double the backslashes in order for program to work (ex: '\'--> '\\'): ")
+#bps = input("Please provide the raw basepairs of the WT protein sequence you are investigating.
 This exclude the stop codon and yeast display components: ")
-WildType_Seq = input("Please provide an uppercase amino acid sequence to use as a WT comparison: ") Identifiers = input("Please provide uppercase basepair sequence of that should remains unchanged in all constructs looking to be compared: ")
+#WildType_Seq = input("Please provide an uppercase amino acid sequence to use as a WT comparison: ")
+#Identifiers = input("Please provide uppercase basepair sequence of that should remains unchanged in all constructs looking to be compared: ")
-WT_name = input("Please enter the name of your control protein: ")
+#WT_name = input("Please enter the name of your control protein: ")

+#THE ASSUMPTIONS MADE FOR THIS SCRIPT TO WORK:
+# - You receive great sequencing quality scores
+# - Your sequence file is a Fasta or MultiFasta Format
+# - Your Identifiable region for all sequences is the first few basepairs preferably 5 or 6 bps

-#filePATH = "C:\\Users\\Paursa Kamalian\\Downloads\\DAVIDSHOULTZ10-17-2022_015359_651\\30-774315135.fasta"
+filePATH = "C:\\Users\\Paursa Kamalian\\Downloads\\DAVIDSHOULTZ10-17-2022_015359_651\\30-774315135.fasta"
-#bps = 354
+bps = 354
-#WildType_Seq = "MSEEQIRQFLRRFYEALDSGDADTAASLFHPGVTIHLWDGVTFTSREEFREWFERLFSTSKDAQREIKSLEVRGDTVEVHVQLHATHNGQKHTVDLTHHWHFRGNRVTEVRVHINPTG"
+WildType_Seq = "MSEEQIRQFLRRFYEALDSGDADTAASLFHPGVTIHLWDGVTFTSREEFREWFERLFSTSKDAQREIKSLEVRGDTVEVHVQLHATHNGQKHTVDLTHHWHFRGNRVTEVRVHINPTG"
-#Identifiers = "ATGAGC"
+Identifiers = "ATGAGC"
-#WT_name = "WT LUXSIT"
+WT_name = "WT LUXSIT"